With one block, Giannis Antetokounmpo defined the NBA Finals, and possibly his career

 Middleton was keeping the Bucks afloat while Booker was executing from the Book of Kobe, left-handed leaners off the glass, fadeaway jumpers and everything in-between.
 If Booker had a little bit of help, his 42 points would be viewed the same way Antetokounmpo’s performance will be, along with Middleton’s.
 But Chris Paul (5-for-13) was hounded into a subpar night at the worst time, feeling like Holiday and Jeff Teague were his shadow.

-The sure-handed Paul was tossing the ball to spaces teammates were not (five turnovers), including being stripped late by Antetokounmpo when the Suns were nursing a three-point lead.
-It was the kind of game the Suns have won all season, the type of night the Bucks were prone to lose over the last few seasons.
+The sure-handed Paul was tossing the ball to spaces teammates were not (five turnovers), and was stripped late by Antetokounmpo when the Suns were nursing a three-point lead.
+It was the kind of game the Suns have won all season, the type of night the Bucks were prone to lose over the past few seasons.

 “I think this is kind of a mental toughness win for us,” Bucks coach Mike Budenholzer said.
 “I think both teams are scrapping.
 I thought Jrue made several winning plays late.”

-Holiday shot 4-for-20 and missed all five of his 3-point attempts but grabbed seven rebounds and seven assists.
+Holiday shot 4 for 20 and missed all five of his 3-point attempts but grabbed seven rebounds and seven assists.
 If the outcome was different, his performance would garner more scrutiny.
-But he grinded right along with the rest of the Bucks, including Antetokounmpo, who faced much more attention from the Suns — still scoring 26 points with 14 rebounds and eight assists.
+But he grinded right along with the rest of the Bucks, including Antetokounmpo, who faced much more attention from the Suns while still scoring 26 points with 14 rebounds and eight assists.

 The ugliness Game 4 sometimes showed was indicative of two teams who know each other in ways they didn’t a week ago: The sets are memorized, the adjustments have largely been made and contention is building with the increased physicality.

-But it wouldn’t have happened if Antetokounmpo headed for the impossible, the instance Middleton termed, “one of those, oh s*** moments.”
+But it wouldn’t have happened if Antetokounmpo didn't do the impossible, the instance Middleton termed, “one of those oh-s*** moments.”

 Oh, s*** indeed.